-- Loclly produced alcoholic drinks including beer, wines and gin.
+- Locally produced alcoholic drinks including beer, wines and gin.

-My visit was a flying visit on the way to a meeting in Cirencester and fancied a bite to eat on the way and a family member had mentioned Jolly Nice.
-I opted for one of their free range roast chicken and tarragon sandwiches.
+My visit was a flying visit on the way to a meeting in Cirencester.
+And I fancied a bite to eat on the way, a family member had mentioned Jolly Nice.
+I opted for one of their free-range roast chicken and tarragon sandwiches.
 It was a blue sky day and opted to eat in the picnic area rather than in one of their yurts.

-Shopping was not on the cards this visit but had a look around and was very impressed with the selection of local foods.
-If I was travelling home I would have loaded up with some game, vegetables and possibly too much from their larder.
+Shopping was not on the cards this visit, but had a look around.
+Their selection of local foods impressed me.
+If I was travelling home, I would have loaded up with some game, vegetables, and possibly too much from their larder.
 This is the sort of place a foodie like me describes as foodie heaven.